VKCOM/vk-ios-sdk/README.md

 3) attach images uploaded to VK earlier.
 If you want user to upload a new image, use the `uploadImages` property.

-4) attach link at your pages (supports only links attachment for now)
+4) attach link at your pages

 5) set the dialog completion handler